Azure/azure-openapi-validator/docs/rules.md

 Please refer to [summary-and-description-must-not-be-same.md](./summary-and-description-must-not-be-same.md) for details.

+### SyncPostReturn

+A synchronous Post operation should return 200 with response schema or 204 without response schema.

+Please refer to [synchronous-post-return.md](./synchronous-post-return.md) for details.

 ### TopLevelResourcesListByResourceGroup

 Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), all the top-level resources must have a list by resource group operation which returns the collection of the resource.